jyg007/grep11_contractgenerator/README.md

+# GREP11 standalone service installation as Hyper Protect Virtual Server

+## Installation Steps

+1. Grep11 are accessed via mTLS authentication.
+Existing ca, pem, key can be reused.
+See 1. if you want to create yours

+2. Generate contract file.
+See 2

+3. Define the HPVS KVM domain guest and install the hpvs contract.
+See 3

-## mTLS certs used for grep11 connection
+## 1) mTLS certs used for grep11 connection

 The HPVS grep11 vm will use the server certs.
 This step is optional as the current key and cert can be kept for the testing in an initial setup.
 CA, client and server keys and certificates used for grep11 authentication are stored in the `certs` directory.